Is Taiwan whisky headed for global domination?

 Kavalan was a dark horse when it first came on the global scene 11 years ago -- until the Taiwanese whisky beat three Scotches and one English brand at a blind tasting held on Scotland's famed Burns Night in 2010.

-"They said it was impossible," recalls Yu-Ting.
+"They said it was impossible," recalls Lee.

 Kavalan distillery in Yuanshan Townwhip, Yilan County, Taiwan